-Avvo is a website where anyone can find, rate and review doctors.
+Avvo is a website where anyone can find, rate and review lawyers.
 If you haven't signed up Avvo yet, don't worry because you still have an account.
-Avvo has signed up every doctors in the United States.
+Avvo has signed up every lawyer in the United States.
 You can claim your already existing profile to add information including photos, videos, client testimonials and frequently asked questions.
-You can also engage with prospective patients by answering questions.
+You can also engage with prospective clients by answering legal questions.
 People can already find you there...make sure they like what they see!